graphcareful/levd/README.md

     - 100
 ```

-At a CPU temperature of 30C the fan will operate at its lowest value, 30%.
+At a temperature of 30C the fan will operate at its lowest value, 30%.
 At a reading
 of 37C the program will perform the necessary calculations to find the fan value 48% -
 then rounding up to the nearest multiple of 5, being 50%.
 All of this happens every 0.5s.

 Also real-time updates to the `levd.cfg` file are supported.
 No need to relaunch the daemon
 every time you modify a property.

 The future project `levd-settings` will allow you to modify the `levd.cfg` file using a
 GUI using the Qt framework.